Ensono/amido.github.io/docs/workloads/azure/backend/netcore/pipeline_netcore.md

 A variable file located at `build/azDevOps/azure/ci-vars.yml` will contain the majority of the variables required for the pipeline. **This file should be manually checked and updated where required before first deployment**.
 If the project was generated using the Stacks CLI then the file will be updated with the information provided.

 Variable groups will need creating for storing some sensitive variables to be used by the pipeline.
-Instructions for creating a variable group can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
+Instructions for [creating a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
 Two variable groups are used by default, one for Azure credentials and one for any application specific variables.

 #### Azure Credentials